jetedonner/jetedonner.github.io/_posts/2024-01-03-macOS-reversing-executables-howto-patch-app.md

 ```

 SUCCESS - yes, that's what we wanted to see and it's what we get.
-Due to the fact, that we NOPED the JNZ instruction to the error branch of the app away, the programm will always got to the success branch, no matter what we enter as secret.
+Due to the fact, that we NOPED the JNZ instruction to the error branch of the app away, the programm will always goto the success branch, no matter what we enter as secret.
 That's it - really simple and very basic, but also very effectiv indeed.

 You can go ahead an play around with the hello_world app on your own to i.e. store the return value of the strcmp() function in checkInput() into a variable and then return this variable as result of checkInput().
 From this you can again load the compiled hello_world into Ghidra and i.e. modify the checkInput() function in a way it always returns 0x0 so the following check in the main() function always succeeds.
-It's up to you to push the posibilities of patching this demo app or other executables more and more.

 ```c
 // This is the evil check function which decides if we get access or not